Compilers define macros that can be used to identify a compiler and platform from compiled code, such as C, C++, Fortran, et al.

 This can be used for platform-specific or compiler-specific code.

 If a significant amount of code is needed, it may be better to swap in different code files using the build system instead of lengthly

-There are numerous examples for C and C++ so here we will focus on macros of Fortran compilers.
+There are numerous examples for C and C++ so here we focus on macros of Fortran compilers.

 Gfortran compiler macro definitions are obtained in an OS-agnostic way by:

 echo "" | gfortran -dM -E - > macros.txt